acgnyha/Getting_and_Cleaning_Data/README.md

 #### Measures

--Subject
+- Subject
---*Assigned a number from 1 to 30
+-- Assigned a number from 1 to 30

 -Activity
---*Possible values for activity:
+-- Possible values for activity:
-     ---WALKING
+     - WALKING
-     ---WALKING_UPSTAIRS
+     - WALKING_UPSTAIRS
-     ---WALKING_DOWNSTAIRS
+     - WALKING_DOWNSTAIRS
-     ---SITTING
+     - SITTING
-     ---STANDING
+     - STANDING
-     ---LAYING
+     - LAYING

--Signals
+- Signals
---*The measures collected.
+-- The measures collected.
 Those labeled XYZ include 3 additional measurements where each measure is collected for the X-axis, Y-axis and Z-axis.

-	---tBodyAcc-XYZ
+	- tBodyAcc-XYZ
-	---tGravityAcc-XYZ
+	- tGravityAcc-XYZ
-	---tBodyAccJerk-XYZ
+	- tBodyAccJerk-XYZ
-	---tBodyGyro-XYZ
+	- tBodyGyro-XYZ
-	---tBodyGyroJerk-XYZ
+	- tBodyGyroJerk-XYZ
-	---tBodyAccMag
+	- tBodyAccMag
-	---tGravityAccMag
+	- tGravityAccMag
-	---tBodyAccJerkMag
+	- tBodyAccJerkMag
-	---tBodyGyroMag
+	- tBodyGyroMag
-	---tBodyGyroJerkMag
+	- tBodyGyroJerkMag
-	---fBodyAcc-XYZ
+	- fBodyAcc-XYZ
-	---fBodyAccJerk-XYZ
+	- fBodyAccJerk-XYZ
-	---fBodyGyro-XYZ
+	- fBodyGyro-XYZ
-	---fBodyAccMag
+	- fBodyAccMag
-	---fBodyAccJerkMag
+	- fBodyAccJerkMag
-	---fBodyGyroMag
+	- fBodyGyroMag
-	---fBodyGyroJerkMag
+	- fBodyGyroJerkMag

--Measures
+- Measures

---*Measures collected for each Signal in the list above.
+	- Measures collected for each Signal in the list above.
-	---mean
+	- mean
-	---std
+	- std
-	---meanFreq -  Weighted average of the frequency components to obtain a mean frequency
+	- meanFreq -  Weighted average of the frequency components to obtain a mean frequency

--Additional vectors obtained by averaging the signals in a signal window sample.
+- Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-	---angle.tBodyAccMean.gravity.
+	- angle.tBodyAccMean.gravity.
-	---angle.tBodyAccJerkMean..gravityMean.
+	- angle.tBodyAccJerkMean..gravityMean.
-	---angle.tBodyGyroMean.gravityMean.
+	- angle.tBodyGyroMean.gravityMean.
-	---angle.tBodyGyroJerkMean.gravityMean.
+	- angle.tBodyGyroJerkMean.gravityMean.
-	---angle.X.gravityMean.
+	- angle.X.gravityMean.
-	---angle.Y.gravityMean.
+	- angle.Y.gravityMean.
-	---angle.Z.gravityMean.
+	- angle.Z.gravityMean.

----The full measure list and specifications can be found in the "CODEBOOK.MD" provided.
+- The full measure list and specifications can be found in the "CODEBOOK.MD" provided.